awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 The payload for the invoked Lambda function, in JSON format\.

 **Note**
-Aurora MySQL doesn't support JSON parsing\.
+Aurora MySQL version 3 supports the JSON parsing functions from MySQL 8\.0\.
+However, Aurora MySQL versions 1 and 2 don't include those functions\.
 JSON parsing isn't required when a Lambda function returns an atomic value, such as a number or a string\.

 #### Example for the lambda\_sync function<a name="AuroraMySQL.Integrating.NativeLambda.lambda_functions.Sync.Example"></a>